 Have you looked through your house recently?
 I mean, have you really looked at the stuff in your home?
-If you’re like me, you have totes of stuff, cabinets stuffed with more stuff, and a garage full of even more of that same stuff.
+If you’re like me, you have totes, cabinets stuffed with more stuff, and a garage full of even more of that same stuff.
 Why do we keep so much stuff?
 It’s not like we use it on a regular basis.
 In fact, most of us don’t even really know what all is being stored.
-It’s time to clean clutter out of our life!
+It’s time to clean the clutter out of our life!
 I started thinking about phrases that we tell ourselves that keep us tied to stuff.

 This post uses affiliate links.